Corset: 18th century

 Stays evolved in the 18th century, during which whalebone was used more, and increased boning was used in the garment.
 The shape of the stays changed as well.
 While they were low and wide in the front, they could reach as high as the upper shoulder in the back.
 Stays could be strapless or use shoulder straps.
 The straps of the stays were generally attached in the back and tied at the front.

-The purpose of 18th century stays was to support the bust and confer the fashionable conical shape, while drawing the shoulders back.
+The purpose of 18th century stays was to support the bust and confer the fashionable conical torso shape, while drawing the shoulders back.
 At that time, the eyelets were reinforced with stitches and were not placed across from one another, but staggered.
 That allowed the stays to be spiral laced.
 One end of the stay lace was inserted into the bottom eyelet and knotted, and the other end was wound through the eyelets of the stays and tightened on the top.
-Tight-lacing was not the purpose of stays at that time.
-It was not possible until metal eyelets were introduced, in the mid-1800s.
-Women of all levels of society wore stays, from ladies of the court to street vendors.

-During that time, there is evidence of a variant of stays, called "jumps", which were looser than stays and had attached sleeves, like a jacket.
+"Jumps" were a variant of stays, which were looser, had no boning, and sometimes had attached sleeves, like a jacket.

-Corsets were originally quilted waistcoats, which French women wore as an alternative to stiff corsets.
+Corsets were originally quilted waistcoats, which French women wore as an alternative to stiff stays.
 They were only quilted linen, laced in the front, and unboned.
 That garment was meant to be worn on informal occasions, while stays were worn for court dress.
 In the 1790s, stays began to fall out of fashion.
 That coincided with the French Revolution and the adoption of neoclassical styles of dress.
-It was the men, so-called dandies, who began to wear corsets.
-The fashion persisted through the 1840s, though, after 1850, men who wore corsets claimed they needed them for back pain.
+In the late 18th and early 19th centuries, some men were known to wear corsets, particularly the widely mocked dandies.